 15 EC within a regular IDE Master programme

-To specialise in Medisign you are required to complete at least one project worth 9 EC and a thesis project focusing on Medisign.
-Additionally, you need to select at least 9 EC from the Medisign electives list.
-Other projects and modules with a healthcare focus are optional.
+To specialise in Medisign you are required to complete at least one master specific project worth 9 EC and a thesis project focusing on Medisign.
+Additionally, you need to follow 3 electives (in total 9 EC) with a healthcare focus 2 from the Medisign electives list.
+Other projects and modules with a healthcare focus are optional and projects more than 3 EC will be count as one elective.
 Students can enrol for this specialisation by sending an email to Armaĝan Albayrak.

 To specialise in Medisign you are required to:

 - Spend at least 9 ECTS for electives (out of 18) in Medisign electives,

 - Have at least one project, worth 9 ECTS, with an explicit focus on Medisign,

 - Graduate in a project with an explicit focus on Medisign,

 - Recommended; further electives, dependent on master program.

 Detailed course objectives for Medisign students include:

 - Knowledge of the structure and processes of the human body,